codacy/codacy-eslint/docs/description/react_jsx-sort-default-props.md

 # Enforce defaultProps declarations alphabetical sorting (react/jsx-sort-default-props)

-💼 This rule is enabled in the following [configs](https://github.com/jsx-eslint/eslint-plugin-react#shareable-configurations): `all`.
+❌ This rule is deprecated.
+Please use the [`sort-default-props`](./sort-default-props.md) rule instead.

 Some developers prefer to sort `defaultProps` declarations alphabetically to be able to find necessary declarations easier at a later time.
 Others feel that it adds complexity and becomes a burden to maintain.